The Hertfordshire Cohort Study (HCS) and Hertfordshire Ageing Study (HAS)

 In 1998, a larger and younger cohort of surviving men and women born in Hertfordshire between 1931-39 and still living there were recruited to home interviews and clinics for the Hertfordshire Cohort Study (HCS).
 The principal objective of HCS is to evaluate the interactions between the genome; the intra-uterine and early postnatal environment; and adult diet and lifestyle in the aetiology of chronic diseases in later life (cardiovascular disease, type II diabetes mellitus and obesity; osteoporosis, osteoarthritis and sarcopenia).

 The HCS and HAS birth cohorts are completely distinct (with birth years ranging 1931-39 for HCS and 1920-30 for HAS) and have different, although related, research objectives.
-The HALCyon project will use information from both studies.
+The HALCyon prpgramme uses information from both studies.

 What data are available in HCS and HAS?